Troubleshooting before booking a Service/Repair/Warranty job

 – Contact a Plumber: If a blockage is confirmed, reach out to a plumber to clean the affected fixtures. - Check for Cross Connections: Turn off the cold-water valve on the hot water unit (located on the middle pipe).
 If cold

 water runs from a hot tap when isolated, there’s a cross connection.
-Contact a plumber to investigate.

 Heating